 Wipe away the solution with a damp cloth and leave your shoes to dry for at least 24 hours

 Can you put shoes in the washing machine?

 You can wash shoes in the washing machine so long as they’re the right material.
 To reduce the risk of damaging them, remove the laces and pop your shoes in a closed mesh bag before placing them in the washing machine.
 Use a cold, gentle cycle with a slow spin setting for the best results.

 Want to be certain that your shoes can be put in the washing machine?
-We have plenty of styles that are machine washable, including our Roxby Lace, Breeze Step and Breeze Shore.
+We have plenty of styles that are machine washable, including our Roxby Lace, Breeze Skip and Breeze Shore.

 Why can’t I wash my shoes with soap?

 Imagine going to wear your favorite pair of leather shoes, only to find they look dirty.
 You might head to the kitchen sink for a quick fix.
 This isn’t always a good idea!

 Although soap is excellent for cleaning, it shouldn’t be used on leather-based items like shoes.
 Shoes are often made of high-quality leather that is naturally porous, which means the material will easily absorb cleaning agents.

 In addition, leather contains oils designed to keep it moisturized and looking good.
 Soap works to extract oils, which means drying out your shoes, causing discoloration or stains that are nearly impossible to remove.
 With that in mind, sticking to the cleaning tips above is best to avoid spoiling your favourite shoes.